Disability Discrimination Act 1995

 The Disability Discrimination Act 1995 (c.
-50) (informally, and hereafter, the DDA) is an Act of the Parliament of the United Kingdom which has now been repealed and replaced by the Equality Act 2010, except in Northern Ireland where the Act still applies.
+50) (informally, and hereafter, the DDA) is an act of the Parliament of the United Kingdom which has now been repealed and replaced by the Equality Act 2010, except in Northern Ireland where the act still applies.
 Formerly, it made it unlawful to discriminate against people in respect of their disabilities in relation to employment, the provision of goods and services, education and transport.

 The DDA is a civil rights law.
 Other countries use constitutional, social rights or criminal law to make similar provisions.
 The Equality and Human Rights Commission combats discrimination.
 Equivalent legislation exists in Northern Ireland, which is enforced by the Northern Ireland Equality Commission.

 History

-The Act was the culmination of a public campaign, and at least 100,000 people in demonstrations, to force the government to end state and business discrimination against disabled people.
+The act was the culmination of a public campaign, and at least 100,000 people in demonstrations, to force the government to end state and business discrimination against disabled people.
 While the Race Relations Act 1976 and the Sex Discrimination Act 1975 guaranteed minimum standards for equality on grounds of race and gender, there had been very little concerning disabled people.

+In 1890 the British Deaf Association was founded, and in 1899 the National League of the Blind and Disabled was established as a trade union.

 Prior to the DDA, the first attempt to deal with the issue of disability was the Disabled Persons (Employment) Act 1944.
 This made it a legal requirement for companies with over 250 employees to employ a quota of disabled persons.
 This failed as there was not now anyone appointed to monitor these rights and as such was toothless.